Memorial sweeps regional basketball doubleheader

 “I’m really enjoying this,” Memorial girls coach Santino Reynolds said.
 “I love staying here for the weekend.”

-His team avoided one in large part to Taylor, a three-year starting guard and still only a junior.
+His team avoided one in large part to Taylor, a junior three-year starting guard.

 “Lunden was big and we ran some stuff for him,” Roznovsky said.
 “They had trouble guarding him, and it’s our job as a staff to take advantage of mismatches.”